transaction support for packages

 "jar" files or otherwise.
 Still need to be able to insert individual compnents

-#3 Updated by Jing Tao about 16 years ago
+#3 Updated by Jing Tao over 16 years ago

 This is the summary for the conference call with Matt and Chad in April 17,